 2. Whether the plants are grown from seeds or clones

-3. after how many days of growing the plants are put into flowering, and
+3. After how many days of growing the plants are put into flowering

-4. the optimization of the climatic conditions of the grow-room.
+4. Optimization of the climatic conditions of the grow-room.

 Apart from "true breeding" varieties, our seed collection consists of different F-1 hybrids.
 Crossing two "true breeding" strains (hybridizing) gives F-1 hybrids that possess the so-called "Hybrid Vigor".
 This means that the F-1 generation is a lot more potent than either parent.
 F-1 generations also consist of uniform plants.

 Cannabis loves light and the successful indoor grower tries to deliver as much light as possible.
-Consider 250 watts/m² only as a minimum starting point and realistically aim for 2-3 times that level if possible.
+Consider 250 watts/m² only as an absolute minimum starting point and realistically aim for 2-3 times that level.
 More light will mean bigger, denser buds and superior yields.
-As well as delivering high light levels the successful indoor grower keeps the plants as near the light as possible to maximise the light intensity reaching the leaves and buds.
-Often the personal medical or recreational grower will have a growing area of 1-2 m² designed below a single 400W or 600W high pressure sodium (HPS) lamp.
+As well as delivering high light levels the successful indoor grower keeps the plants close to the light to maximise the light intensity reaching the leaves and buds.
+Often the personal medical or recreational indoor cannabis grower will have a growing tent of about 1.2 m² with a 400W or 600W high pressure sodium (HPS) lamp.

 The indoor cannabis grower has to be careful that the plant doesn’t grow too near to the hot light and damage itself.
 If the light feels cool to the back of the hand it will be cool for the plant also.
 For a 400W lamp, growers may not want to allow plants to grow within 40-50cm of the bulb.
 Cannabis plants can be bent over and tied if they get too tall, some indoor growers deliberately train their plants this way to get as much of the plant as possible close (but not too close) to the high intensity light.